Ceramic Sculpture: Expressive Vessels, Forms and Environments

 A novel approach to working with clay and ceramics beyond just classic pottery!
 This is a ceramic sculpture course for the unrealized or developing artist, homeowner or design aficionado looking to enhance indoor/outdoor spaces with one’s own ceramic installations or art, or striving for an ideal in sculptural expression through one-of-a-kind vessels and sculpture.
 Lectures and demonstrations will pursue not just traditional surfaces but also bold color concepts, relationships and painterly approaches to sculpture and the ceramic surface.
 Also addressed will be new and cutting edge concepts in alternative, sustainable engagements with the landscape inspired by art exhibits at the deCordova Sculpture Park and in its museum.
 Contemporary avenues and modes for expression with clay and ceramic art are explored and encouraged and are drawn from many examples set forth by artists in the ceramic field as well as in other mediums.

-Spring and summer sessions will introduce new techniques, projects, and concepts of drawing in and with clay inspired by the Museum exhibition, Overgrowth and installation in the Sculpture Park.
+Fall and winter sessions will introduce new techniques, projects, and concepts inspired by the deCordova New England Biennial 2016 and installations in the Sculpture Park.

 $415 | $355 for Members

 Plus firing and materials fee based on usage.

 All levels welcome.
 No ceramic experience necessary.
 For ages 16+.

 These courses for the developing artist, homeowner, or design aficionado explore traditional techniques as well as new approaches to ceramics.
 Lectures and demonstrations offer bold color concepts and painterly approaches to the ceramic surface in addition to more traditional clay techniques.

 - Three weekly hours of demonstration and instruction in developing ceramic sculpture techniques and meeting technical challenges

 - Individual guidance with personally-designed projects